bigchaindb/bigchaindb-driver/docs/usage.rst

        ...:     private_keys=alice.private_key,
        ...: )

-and finally sends the fulfilled transaction to the connected BigchainDB node:
+and finally send it to the connected BigchainDB node:

 .. code-block:: python